 Khan is a Scottish-born lawyer of Pakistani descent, an expert in Islamic law who participated in international tribunals on war crimes in Rwanda, Yugoslavia, and Liberia.

 His mandate is long-delayed, and daunting: Besides examining atrocities against Yazidi survivors, his team must analyze the remains of more than 12,000 bodies buried in more than 200 mass graves across Iraq.

 Khan’s team completed the first mass grave study on March 21, exhuming the remains of up to 30 individuals in Kojo.
 He told a local gathering, “You have already waited a long time.
 And I’m sorry to say you will have to wait longer.
 Because the road to real justice is a long one.”

 The Nazarene Fund and other organizations I contacted say the UN team has not approached them, but they are collecting evidence just the same.
 Yazidi groups long have archived accounts like Martine’s to add to the data, even as more Yazidis are freed.

-On Feb.
-28, Layla Taalo was on hand in Sinjar to receive 21 Yazidis—18 children and three women—rescued from Baghuz.
-She said she wanted to make them feel welcome to begin re-entry to a much-changed homeland.
-The Nazarene Fund said it planned to support returnees as several dozen began to return in March.
+Layla Taalo was on hand in Sinjar Feb.
+28 to receive 21 Yazidis—18 children and three women—rescued from Baghuz.
+As Yazidis continued to return through March, she said she wanted to make them feel welcome to begin re-entry to a much-changed homeland.
+The Nazarene Fund said it planned to support the returnees, including those wounded in the Baghuz battle.